Focus on ingredients: Dragons Blood

 In soap making dragons blood offers a pleasant fragrance, and a gentle on the skin kind of soap product.
 Dragons blood is described as a mysterious, alluring blend that difficult to describe.
 With warming notes of amber, incense, Madagascar vanilla and patchouli, Dragon’ s Blood Oil is lightened up with layers of romantic notes such as rose, jasmine and lilac.
 Finally, the oil blend is topped off with the colorful, light touches of blood orange and grapefruit.

-If you would like purchase a bar of this soap please contact us either on our etsy site (click the photo of the soap and you will be taken there) or leave us a comment below.
+If you would like purchase a bar of this soap please contact us either on our website (click here) or leave us a comment below.